 Apart from that, the sand art made by skilled artists only adds to the overall charm of this festival.
 Overall, this festival offers a simply majestic experience to tourists and locals alike.
 And due to this, it always remains in high demand and witnesses full attendance when the celebration times come.

 Puri is a city located in Orissa.
-It is a place which is all about exploring the religious fervour which India has to offer.
-Puri is located at an approximate distance of 1,700, 1,458, 1,785, and 495 km from Delhi, Bengaluru, Mumbai and Kolkata respectively.
+It is a place that is all about exploring the religious fervor which India has to offer.
+Puri is located at an approximate distance of 1,700, 1,458, 1,785, and 495 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Let’s discuss how we can reach this place via the following routes.

 By Air.
 If you are planning to reach Puri via flights then your best option would be Biju Patnaik Airport (BBI).
 This airport is located at an approximate distance of 50-60 km from Puri.

 Also known to many as Bhubaneshwar airport, it is the primary airport of this region serving Odisha and other nearby districts.
 The connectivity from Bhubaneshwar Railway Station to this airport is fairly good as it is situated 4km (approximate) south-west of the airport.

 Various airlines like Air India, Vistara, IndiGo and Go Air operate to and fro Puri connecting it to cities like Delhi, Lucknow.
 As you deboard at this airport, you will need to cover the remaining distance via some means of public transportation like a cab or a bus.